-•Departments and/or mechanisms responsible for: (i) design and review of the organizational structure; (ii) clearly defining lines of responsibility and authority, with an adequate distribution of tasks and duties; and (iii) ensuring there are adequate procedures for their correct dissemination within the entity.
+• Departments and/or mechanisms responsible for: (i) design and review of the organizational structure; (ii) clearly defining lines of responsibility and authority, with an adequate distribution of tasks and duties; and (iii) ensuring there are adequate procedures for their correct dissemination within the entity.

-The Direction of Organization and Human Resources, under the CEO, is responsible for the design, implementation, review and updating of the Group's organizational structure.
+The Direction of Talent Management and Organization, under the CEO, is responsible for the design, implementation, reviewing and updating of the Group's organizational structure.
 The Group's business units have a distribution and definition of tasks and functions in the financial areas, which have job descriptions for key roles in these areas, as well as clearly defined lines of responsibility and authority in the preparation process of the financial reporting.

-In addition, the Direction of Organization and Human Resources coordinates and monitors the internal procedures of the Group companies, and its degree of documentation, updating and circulation.
+In addition, this Direction coordinates and monitors the internal procedures of the Group companies, and its degree of documentation, updating and communication.

-•Code of conduct: approval body, degree of communication and instruction, principles and values included (indicated whether specific mention is made of the recording of operations and the preparation of financial information), the body responsible for analyzing non-compliance and proposing corrective actions and sanctions.
+• Code of conduct: approval body, degree of communication and instruction, principles and values included (indicated whether specific mention is made of the recording of operations and the preparation of financial information), the body responsible for analyzing non-compliance and proposing corrective actions and sanctions.